nyu-python-programming/course-material/content/etiquette.md

 Check the syllabus, or ask the professor if it\'s not there.
 Don\'t just use the email address that Gmail recommends if the professor has indicated a preference for a different email address.
+You are expected to make decisions as a human.

 #### I\'m sending an email to 2 or 3 of the professor\'s different email addresses at the same time.
 Is this a good idea?